aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 can result in the client being kicked out of the lobby.

 This entire preparation sequence can take around 30 seconds to finish.

+## What are the chances for chat command !vengeance?

+There is a pity system in this command, but it will average out to: `3%` chance to win, `47%` to lose, `49%` chance to draw/neutral.

+As for how the pity system works:
+Command will first check for `win`, which is to mute your target: It starts with `1/32` chance to succeed.

+If `win` fails, the command will check for `lose`, which is to mute yourself: It starts with `1/2` chance to succeed.
+The pity is reversed here.
+You can only succeed (aka getting yourself muted) up to `5` times in a row before it gives you fail-pity to not get yourself muted.

+If `lose` fails, it will give a `neutral` response not muting anyone.

+After `12` consecutive failures to `win`, be it by reaching `lose` or `neutral` outcome, the pity will start kicking in gradually upping the chances till `24th` try which is guaranteed to succeed.
+The pity is counted globally across all users.